httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 POST, PUT, DELETE, and PATCH.

-New HTTP methods are rare; they are required to be registered with IETF Review (see {{!RFC7232}}), and are also required to be *generic*.
+New HTTP methods are rare; they are required to be registered with IETF Review (see {{!RFC7232}}), and are also required to be generic.
 That means that they need to be potentially applicable to all resources, not just those of one application.

 While historically some applications (e.g., {{?RFC4791}}) have defined non-generic methods,